JiyangJiang/BrainMRIpipelines/docs/source/asl.rst

 - Whole brain GM CBF (if you are looking at native_space subdirectory at perfusion_calib_gm_mean.txt) should be in the range of 30-50.
 If you are looking at partial volume corrected results the equivalent value should be a bit higher, reflecting the correction that has been done. (`ref <https://www.jiscmail.ac.uk/cgi-bin/wa-jisc.exe?A2=ind2004&L=FSL&P=R91652>`_).
 White paper advises that GM CBF should be anywhere between 40-100 for healthy adult controls (not elderly).
 - Whole brain WM CBF (perfusion_calib_wm_mean.txt in native_space subdirectory) should be in the range of 10-20 (`ref <https://www.jiscmail.ac.uk/cgi-bin/wa-jisc.exe?A2=ind2004&L=FSL&P=R91652>`_).
 - If you are examining images, then WM CBF should be of clearly lower intensity than GM CBF.
+- Refernce tissue mask (*refmask.nii.gz* in *calib* subdirectory) should be a conservative lateral ventricular CSF mask of M0 image.

 .. _ASL parameter table: